 Too much protein will lead to rabbit starvation

-Healthy people can metabolise up to 3.5g/kg protein per day and digest up to 4.3g/kg per day.
-This makes sense in an evolutionary context (or even in more recent times before we had refrigerators) when there wouldn’t have been a regular supply of food but we would have needed to be able to use the food when we came across a big hunt after a long famine.
+Healthy people can metabolise up to 3.5 g/kg protein daily and digest up to 4.3g/kg daily.
+This makes sense in an evolutionary context (or even in more recent times before we had refrigerators) when there wouldn’t have been a regular supply of food, but we would have needed to be able to use the food when we came across a big hunt after a long famine.

 Theoretical research suggests there is no upper limit to protein intake to the point it is dangerous.
 However, the practical upper limit seems to be around 50% of calories.

-If you force extreme levels of protein, you get thirsty and pee out the excess protein.
+If you force extreme protein levels, you get thirsty and pee out the excess protein.

 If you’re obese and eat only lean protein, you will use body fat for fuel.

-Reducing processed carbs helps to reduce insulin and stabilise blood sugars, and also helps a lot of people reduce their appetite and lose body fat.
+Reducing processed carbs helps reduce insulin and stabilise blood sugars, and helps many people reduce their appetite and lose body fat.
 However, not everyone reaches their optimal weight with this method.
 LCHF / keto works until it doesn’t.
 Many people find that they need to reduce dietary fat in addition to carbohydrates to ensure they burn body fat.

-Restricting protein and carbs while eating ‘fat to satiety’ may lead to an inadequate intake of vitamins and minerals which can lead to cravings and a lack of satiety.
+Restricting protein and carbs while eating ‘fat to satiety’ may lead to an inadequate intake of vitamins and minerals, leading to cravings and a lack of satiety.

-While reducing the insulin load of your diet to the point that we achieve normal blood glucose levels often helps improve satiety, effective weight loss diets typically involve some permutation of reduced fat and/or carbs to achieve a reduction in energy intake.
+While reducing the insulin load of your diet to the point that you achieve normal blood glucose levels often helps improve satiety, effective weight loss diets typically involve some permutation of reduced fat and/or carbs to reduce energy intake.

 People on a low carb or keto diet may have an increased requirement for protein due to the body’s increased reliance on protein for glucose compared to someone who is getting their glucose from carbohydrates.

-Protein is the most satiating macronutrient and eating more fat when your appetite is actually craving protein or other nutrients may lead to excess energy intake.
+Protein is the most satiating macronutrient, and eating more fat when your appetite is craving protein, or other nutrients may lead to excess energy intake.

 Too much protein will kick you out of ketosis and halt fat burning

-Contrary to popular belief, ketosis is only one of a number of pathways that helps us burn fat.
+Contrary to popular belief, ketosis is only one of several pathways that helps us burn fat.